slester/amiss/README.md

 # amiss

-A Clojure library designed to ... well, that part is up to you.
+A Clojure application to play, ultimately with machine-learning AI, the game Love Letter by AEG and Kanai Factory.

 ## Usage

-FIXME
+Right now, nothing is written except tests!
+Use `lein test`.

 ## License

-Copyright © 2015 FIXME
+Love Letter is © 2012 Alderac Entertainment Group, all rights reserved.

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+This software is copyright © 2015 Stephen Lester, distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.